OUR TRIP TO ITALY APRIL 2007 - VENICE

 refugees built the now-famous watery villages on rafts of wooden

-driven into the soil, laying the foundations for the floating
+posts driven into the soil, laying the foundations for the floating

 palaces of today.
 The traditional date of Venice 's birth is given as 25